ologe/color-desaturation/README.md

 This library allows to automatically **desaturate colors** when using **Dark theme** as described in [Material Docs](https://material.io/design/color/dark-theme.html#ui-application)

+## Caveats
+- The library has some problem with material widgets, and I'm currently working to resolve this issue

 ### Usage

 Simply add this to your BaseActivity and you're done